 Since the release of the movie Born Free in 1966, there was a unique connection between Landrover and Born Free.
 Landrover Defenders were heavily featured throughout the movie.
 However, the first time the charity approached Land Rover for a partnership was in 2002.
 Land Rover donated branded vehicles for field projects rescuing animals in Africa, India a for their education work in the UK.
 Ten years on Born Free believed there was much more potential.
 It was time for a renewed, powerful and more strategic alignment.

 The five-year partnership was cause for celebration.
-It secured long-term income for the charity, extra vehicles for animal rescue and global promotion of our the charity’s work.
+It secured long-term income for the Born Free, extra vehicles for animal rescue and global promotion of the charity’s work.

 Key highlights included Landrover’s support with the safe transportation of rescued lions and bears from zoos in Europe, and rescuing cheetahs from the destructive live animal trade.
 There were celebrity visits a-plenty to overseas project work and animal rescue missions, which received substantial media coverage.
 Helen also led innovative staff engagement opportunities including a very successful fundraising drive throughout the 114 dealership branches in the UK, which raised £60,000.
 The most dedicated fundraiser within the competition was gifted a life-changing visit to Born Free’s our community support project in Kenya.